hash123shaikh/how-to-remove-sensitive-data-from-github/README.md

 # 🔐 How to Remove `.env` Files or Sensitive Data from GitHub

 Accidentally pushed `.env`, passwords, or other credentials to GitHub?
-Don’t worry — this repo explains how to remove sensitive files from your Git history **safely and properly**.
+Don’t worry — this repo explains how to remove sensitive files from your Git history **safely and properly** — and prevent it from happening again.

 ---